 Provides the basics of how manufacturing transforms materials into products.
 Students will learn about the varying types of production and will learn about the materials that are used in production and the types of processes used in manufacturing including machining, casting and assembly.
+Prerequisite: MFT 102 with a grade of C or better.

-MFT 109 Introduction to Manufacturing Maintenance (1-2) 2 crs.
+MFT 109 Introduction to Manufacturing Maintenance (1-2)

 Provides a basic understanding of tools and equipment used in manufacturing and knowledge of how to improve productivity through predictive and preventive maintenance.
+Prerequisite: MFT 102 with a grade of C or better.